Station message

 Rail Replacement Services

-The rail replacement bus stop is outside the booking office.
+The rail replacement bus stop is at the station entrance.

 Onward Travel